-Portland restaurants get boost in business, pressure from ‘City of the Year’ honor
+Portland restaurants get boost in business, stress from ‘City of the Year’ honor

 “It’s been significant, which is great, but it’s also hard,” Conley told the Press Herald.
 “I’ve also noticed it at a lot of other restaurants in town.
 The expectations are high.
 It stretches your inventory, and it stretches your staff.
 Everybody who was on that list has been running out of food and closing early.”

-Past winning cities include San Francisco, Washington D.C. and Chicago.
+Past winning cities include San Francisco, Chicago and Washington, D.C.

 Follow the Bangor Daily News on Facebook for the latest Maine news.